vlaskinmac/bitlinks_devman/README.md

 ### Python Version

-Python 3.6 and later
+Python 3.6 and later.

 ### Installing

-To install the software, you need to install the dependency packages from the file: **requirements.txt**
+To install the software, you need to install the dependency packages from the file: **requirements.txt**.

 Perform the command:

 ```
-python pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ## Import